FontoXML/fontoxpath/README.md

 ### Typescript

-We support [TypeScript](https://github.com/Microsoft/TypeScript); e.g. expose a minimal Node type.
-You can use generic types to get your type, without casting.
+We support [TypeScript](https://github.com/Microsoft/TypeScript); and expose a minimal Node type.
+You can use generic types to get the type of the DOM implementation you are using without having to cast it.

 ```ts
 const myNodes = evaluateXPathToNodes<slimdom.Node>(